-May is Asian Pacific American Heritage Month across the United States, a time to celebrate the rich communities that contribute so much to the United States, and to the Commonwealth of Massachusetts.
+May is Asian Pacific American Heritage Month across the United States, a time to celebrate the rich communities that contribute so much to the Commonwealth of Massachusetts.

-The U.S. Census Bureau estimates the Asian-American population in Massachusetts is 448,000, representing 6.6% of residents, with significant numbers in Quincy, Lowell, Malden, Lexington, Brookline, Cambridge, Burlington and Boston.
+According to the U.S. Census Bureau’s 2018 population estimates, the Asian-American population in Massachusetts is 448,000, representing 6.6% of residents, with significant numbers in Quincy, Lowell, Malden, Lexington, Brookline, Cambridge, Burlington and Boston.

-Massachusetts also has strong business, educational and travel connections with Asian Pacific nations.
-Boston’s Logan International Airport has direct flights between Boston and Beijing, Shanghai, Tokyo, Hong Kong and Seoul.
+On the travel front, Boston’s Logan International Airport has direct flights between Boston and Beijing, Shanghai, Tokyo, Hong Kong and Seoul.

 A number of events and activities celebrating the Asian Pacific American community are taking place in Massachusetts.